 A special award recognized BC Ferries for their over five decades of providing essential coastal infrastructure at high operating standards.
 Two vessels well known to the travelling public – the Queens of Burnaby and Nanaimo- will be replaced next year by new state of the art vessels after operating for more than fifty years.
 These pioneering ships helped establish the foundation for today’s very successful service by transforming car ferry operation on the coast.

 Congratulations to all winners, and thank you to everyone who submitted a nomination in 2016!

 Past winners are:

-2015 Captain Ronald Burchett, marine industry entrepreneur and builder of dynamic working models used worldwide for operator training of tugboats; Mr. Sydney Heal, veteran marine author; Mr. Helmut Lanziner, developer of universally- employed electronic marine chart display and information systems; special award will go to the Pacific Pilotage Authority, the Federal Crown Corporation responsible for administering pilotage services for vessels in Canadian west coast waters.
+2015 Captain Ronald Burchett, marine industry entrepreneur and builder of dynamic working models used worldwide for operator training of tugboats; Mr. Sydney Heal, veteran marine author; Mr. Helmut Lanziner, developer of universally- employed electronic marine chart display and information systems; special award was to the Pacific Pilotage Authority, the Federal Crown Corporation responsible for administering pilotage services for vessels in Canadian west coast waters.

 2014 Dr Barry Gough, maritime historian; Leonard McCann, long-time curator Vancouver Maritime Museum; Captain Tom McCulloch, hydrographer; special award to the Remotely Operated Platform for Ocean Sciences (ROPOS), a research submersible designed and built in BC and operating world-wide out of Sidney.